Reading content online isn’t easy. Blame it on distractions, short attention spans, and eye strain.

 Reading online is 25% harder than reading print.
 Add to that another alarming fact — more than half of web visitors don’t last longer than 10 seconds on your page – and the value of scannable content is easy to understand.

-Make your content scannable is one of the best content marketing tips for small businesses.
+Making your content scannable is one of the best content marketing tips for small businesses.
 Most people just don’t have the time to read content from beginning to end.
 79% of people scan content and pick out keywords and phrases.
 If your website, blog, marketing, and social media content aren’t scannable, you’re losing engagement and possibly sales.

 Microcontent can also help your website become more scannable.
 Microcontent consists of bits of content that enable the quick assimilation of key information.